After Testing Work Gloves, This is The Pair We Use Daily

 Latex and its synthetic version, nitrile (suitable for those with latex allergies), are very lightweight and allow easy movement of fingers and palms.
 Both materials also offer a slightly tacky grip that makes it easier to hold onto wet or smooth surfaces.

-However, neither offers very good protection against blisters or scrapes, so they are best suited for messy but easy-on-the-hands chores such as painting, pulling weeds, potting plants, or working with potentially irritating cleaning chemicals.
+However, neither offers very good protection against blisters or scrapes, so they are best suited for messy but mild chores such as painting, pulling weeds, potting plants, or working with potentially irritating cleaning chemicals.

 Women’s vs. Men’s Work Gloves